otacoo/sd-webui-civitai-downloader/README.md

 A simple extension for downloading models directly from [Civitai](https://civitai.com) into your Stable Diffusion WebUI environment.

+### Note: Only tested and working on Forge Classic.

 ## Features

 - View model information and preview images before downloading.